 There are actually many benefits to be gained from going to this specialized type of school, but the main objective is to reduce the chance of a person having a repeat driving under the influence offense in the future.
 Research linked to the successful completion of the required DUI class hours, showing a reduction in the chances that a driver will become a repeat offender in the future.

-This schools is designed to be nonjudgmental, educational, and covers alcohol education, impact to health, responsible driving, new state laws, sentencing, and victims.
+DUI school is designed to be nonjudgmental and educational.
+What to expect is an hourly classroom session that covers alcohol education, impact to health, responsible driving, new state laws, sentencing, and victims.

 Hours for the courses are set up to be where learning and skills development progress evenly.
 For this reason participants who miss a DUI class cannot progress to the next session of the course without completing the missed ones first.